Avera Prince of Peace Retirement Community

 Retirement is a time of enjoying friendships, hobbies and independence.
 Enjoy all these in a safe, comfortable and relaxing setting at Avera Prince of Peace, offering a full continuum of senior living services on the same peaceful campus.

-Choose form studio to three-bedroom apartments that are secure and tastefully decorated.
+Choose from studio to three-bedroom apartments that are secure and tastefully decorated.
 Depending on your needs, you can choose services such as free housekeeping, nutritious meals, social activities, transportation, laundry facilities and optional garage space.
 Although you're independent, you're not alone.
 We're always here to offer an occasional helping hand or friendly conversation.
 Avera@Home services are also available for independent living residents.

 Studio (450 sq. ft.)